Join Robots and Avatars at KIBLA from anywhere in the world!

 Robots and Avatars opens at FACT!

-The Robots and Avatars Exhibition at FACT is officially open.
+.
 And open it is for everyone: young and old, technology expert and art lover, shy and enthusiastic.
 The public has taken over the galleries and made this Exhibition truly their own by becoming part of it, interacting and playing with it.

 It was a great experience for the body>data >space team to see the audience in action.
 They bounced with ADA, lost control in Compass, flew around in Visions of Our Communal Dreams, performed some impressive hand ballet within Base8, went wacky in front of the screen-mirrors of MeYouAndUs, had their voices heard through RoboVox and seized control of a flesh and blood avatar!